-This study is performed at the Unit for Environmental Epidemiology at University of Lund.
+This study is performed at the Division of Occupational and Environmental Medicine at Lund University in Sweden.

 Preeclampsia (PE) is today the most common cause of death for both infants and mothers during pregnancy.
 Results from recent epidemiological studies indicate that air pollution is a risk factor for PE in line with other known risk factors.